cameroncuster/caffe_assessment/README.md

 http://0.0.0.0:4000
 ---

-- Tutorials and examples are documented close to where they live allowing for the documentation to be very accessible
+Tutorials and examples are documented close to where they live allowing for the documentation to be very accessible.
+The examples provide a step by step process for using the software among a variety of applications.
+The tutorial gives the same level of attention and detail to using Caffe.
+The software was developed with an eye for detail which is a strong indicator of high quality software.

 ## Ease of use ##
 1. 1 hour clone and use the application